We regularly update our Privacy Notice; it was last updated in May 2018.

 Our service areas may collect and use your personal data through a consultation or survey, in a way which is not covered by the relevant service privacy notice.

-If they do they will notify you as part of the consultation or survey and we will publish the associated privacy notice here:
+If they do they will notify you as part of the consultation or survey and we will publish the associated privacy notice on York Open Data:

 We may process your personal data using services hosted outside the European Economic Area, but only where a data processing agreement is in place that complies with obligations equivalent to the principles of the Data Protection Act 2018.